Special Educational Needs and Disabilities

 This tells parents how to access services in their area and what to expect from these services.

 All schools are also required to write a School Information Report each year.
-Please click here to find the 2016-2017 Bower Park Information Report.
+Please click here to read the 2018-2019 Bower Park Information Report.

 Support in the Classroom